jake987654321/QtGraphVisuals/README.md

 # QtGraphVisuals
-View directed graphs in a qt widget implemented in pyside6!
+View directed graphs with a qt-widget implemented using pyside6!